-Looking to create a pleasurable experience for your customers online?
-There are plenty of ways to do this - from quality content to a great sales funnel and outstanding customer service.
+Looking to create pleasant online experiences for your customers?
+Great.
+There's a few ways to do that - from quality content to a well-configured sales funnel and your outstanding customer service.

 Create a journey

-While you may be focused on running other important aspects of your business, don’t overlook the customer journey.
-Create fulfilling experiences across all platforms, from your website and YouTube channel to your Facebook business page and Instagram wall.
-Make them visually interesting and take your viewers on a journey.
-Offer quality content and enhance the user's journey through a variety of creative techniques.
+While you may be focused on running other important aspects of your business, never overlook the customer journey.
+Deliver great experiences across all platforms - your website, YouTube channel, your Facebook business page and Instagram wall.
+Make them visually appealing and take your viewers on a journey.
+Quality, creative content can make all the difference.

-There’s plenty of reasons why storytelling is one of the most popular forms of entertainment.
-It can move audiences to laughter or tears, captivate, inspire and excite them, and teach them something new.
+There’s a reason why storytelling is one of the most popular forms of communication.
+It can move audiences to laughter or tears, captivate, inspire and excite them, and teach them something they never knew.
 Content that does well usually has an emotive element to it.
-Inject your brand personality into your content and carefully plan your strategy and approach to deliver professionally crafted experiences.
+Incorporate your brand personality into your content and carefully plan your approach to provide professionally crafted experiences.

-When it comes to your online presence, you don’t always have to do what everyone else is doing.
-Think outside the box - can you add a motion graphic to your website instead of relying solely on copywriting?
+When it comes to your online presence, originality is essential.
+Think beyond the obvious - can you add a motion graphic to your website instead of relying purely on text?
 Can you start a weekly podcast instead of your regular e-newsletter?
-Do you have some interesting business stories that can be told through video?
-Think about what else can be done to get information across in a way that customers will remember and relate to.
+Can your business stories be told through video and YouTube?
+Get information across in a way that your customers can relate to and remember.

 Be a thought-leader

 If you’re running your own business, you might like to branch out beyond your day-to-day role to develop thought-leadership pieces and offer more value.
-Position yourself as a trusted source, someone who people will want to come to for advice.
-Share your thoughts through articles and blogs, opinion pieces (your comments for other websites) and produce white papers or videos (Facebook Live and YouTube work well).
+Position yourself as a trusted source, share your thoughts through articles and blogs, opinion pieces (your comments for other websites) and produce white papers or videos (Facebook Live and YouTube work well).

-Customer service should be one of your main goals as it is its own form of advertising.
+Good customer service is its own form of advertising.
 Improve your response time to website visitors via chatbots or a Twitter account.
 Get your staff to take shifts and reply real-time to customer requests, complaints and queries.

 Make sure your website is up to speed

-A slow-loading website can turn customers away before they even get into it.
-Ensuring that they have great first impressions is key.
-If you’re running an online shop, remember most visitors want to complete their shopping quickly.
-Amazon says that on average, they lose about one percent of all sales for every 100 milliseconds of delay.
-So move fast to make sure that your site is up to speed!
+First impressions are everything.
+A slow-loading website can turn customers away before they even get in.
+If you’re running an online shop, remember, most visitors like to complete their shopping quickly.
+Amazon says, on average, they lose about one percent of all sales for every 100 milliseconds of delay.
+So move fast and make sure that your site is up to speed!